I-4 Rating

 While an IFR clearance for a TEC route within Socal can normally be picked up without filing, the goal of this exercise is to have the controller nominate a destination, and have the pilot successfully locate the corresponding TEC route.

-One way of seeing if you’re on the right track is to check the TEC route for KSNA-KBUR (the flight from the previous rating) and verify that you’re coming up with the same route that was actually used in that rating.
+One way of seeing if you’re on the right track is to check the TEC route for KSNA-KBUR (the flight from the previous rating) and verify that you’re coming up with the same route that was actually published for the I-3 rating.

 When you file your IFR flight plan, feel free to use the TEC route ID as the route of flight (ie. CSTN1, CSTN2, etc), rather than entering the entire route.